christo/kick-assembler-acbg/development.md

 * .assert, .plugin and .filenamespace

+* functions
+* segments
+* parameter maps
+* automated negative tests
+* .modify, .namespace, .disk, .define, .filemodify

 ## TODO:

 * ternary operator ( ? : )
-* named attribute lists for certain directives
-* segments
 * scopes for labels can have subscripts as per section 9.8 of manual @v5.16 e.g. `sta loop2[i].color+1`
 * PSI test suite - assertions about the parse tree
     * macro definition with no braces